Custom Email & SMTP

 Click Test Connection.
 ProductBridge attempts a real SMTP handshake using the credentials you provided.

-On success, the status changes to Verified.
-On failure, you'll get a specific error (auth failed, host unreachable, TLS handshake failed, etc.) so you can fix it.
+On success, the status changes to Active.
+On failure, you'll get an error so you can fix the credentials.

 Done

-Once verified, every outgoing email from ProductBridge routes through your SMTP server.
+Once active, outgoing email from ProductBridge routes through your SMTP server.

 Status